BOOKING: IAN (303) 981-7016

 Bassist Dave Camp is some kind of lawyer.

-Over the years, the Mossgatherers have enjoyed playing such great Denver venues as Larimer Lounge, Globe Hall, The Oriental Theater, Stapleton Rocks, Herman's Hideaway, Park Hill Home Tour, Stacy's Backyard, The Toad Tavern, Keystone Bluegrass Festival, Cervantes Masterpiece Ballroom and Red Rocks (Oncology Center).
+Over the years, the Mossgatherers have enjoyed playing such great Denver venues as Larimer Lounge, Globe Hall, Lost Lake, The Oriental Theater, Stapleton Rocks, Herman's Hideaway, Park Hill Home Tour, Stacy's Backyard, The Toad Tavern, Keystone Bluegrass Festival, Cervantes Masterpiece Ballroom and Red Rocks (Oncology Center).

 In 2017, the Mossgatherers launched a successful Kickstarter campaign funded to the tune of $4,300 that we used to produce our first album, which saw 1000 streams in its first three months of release and continues to rack up .30¢ in weekly royalties.